hamzawhite/hamzawhite.github.io/_pages/about.md

 I completed my M.Sc in Industrial engineering at [Mohammadia School of engineering](https://www.emi.ac.ma/) with a minor in Operations research.
 Interested in Data-driven problem solving techniques, Product design, and machine learning.

+I develop statistical methods and software to extract useful insights from complex large-scale data sets, arising from various real-world applications.

 In my free time, I enjoy drawing, traveling / Hiking, and playing tennis.

 Here the [Resume](https://hamzawhite.github.io/cv/)